awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 #### Issue 4: Should we add a prefix to all cache identifiers in Hierarchy Keyrings and CachingCMMs?

-Here, by prefix we mean, adding 'hierarchy_keyring' as a prefix to a hierarchy keyring cache identifier, and adding 'caching_cmm' as a prefix to a
-CachingCMM cache identifier.
+Here, by prefix we mean, adding the UTF8 encoding of the string 'hierarchy_keyring' as a prefix to a hierarchy keyring cache identifier, and adding encoding of 'caching_cmm' as a prefix to a CachingCMM cache identifier.

 ##### Option 1 (Recommended): Yes